tpayne/lang-examples/nodejs/genai/gemini/chatbot/README.md

     curl -H "Content-Type: application/json" \
     -d '{"message":"what is a tvr?"}' \
     -X POST localhost:8080/chat
+{"response":"Context loaded"}{"response":"Okay, cool!
+So, a TVR is a British sports car.
+They were known for being really fast, loud, and, let's just say, a bit wild!
+They were built in Blackpool, England, and they're famous for their lightweight bodies and powerful engines.
+They don't make 'em anymore, which makes them even more special.\n"}
 ```

 You have various contexts available that the bot supports.
 These can be accessed using...